Blog

 Once resolved, promptly update the records to reflect asset reality.
 Then, write off missing assets after full confirmation they’re gone.
 Similarly, add newly found assets with accurate details and valuations.
 Also, correct data errors such as status, condition, or location.
 Finally, always document changes with proper approval for compliance tracking.

-Check that all updates follow accounting policies and standards.
+Check that all updates follow accounting policies and standards, including the fixed asset physical verification policy.
 Then, get approvals for write-offs based on capitalization thresholds.
 Ensure changes align with rules on depreciation and disposals.
 This prevents misstatements and audit issues.
 A compliant register keeps asset data trustworthy and accurate.

 If asset value changes are significant, inform the finance team.
 Adjust the general ledger or statements as needed.
 Record catch-up depreciation or impair missing assets.
 Sync financials with the verified asset register.
 This keeps financial reporting accurate and aligned with reality.